pbdtools/xfds/docs/files/fds.md

 ### xFDS Custom Filters

-In addition to the built-in filters that comes with Jinja, xFDS ships with some addition filters useful for creating FDS records.
+In addition to the built-in filters that comes with Jinja, xFDS ships with some additional filters useful for creating FDS records.

 #### ARange